InterCity 250: Cancellation

 Due to the impact of the 1990s recession rolling stock orders placed by other sectors of British Rail led to a shortage of funding which saw many projects suspended or scrapped.
 Together with the impending privatisation of British Rail this led to the InterCity 250 project being abandoned in July 1992.

 A later proposal in 1993 for the procurement of a follow-on set of ten InterCity 225 units for priority express operations on the WCML was not pursued on the basis that it was unable to deliver a commercially viable return on investment and exposed the suppliers (GEC Transportation) to excessive financial risk.
-Existing operations by Class 86/87/90 and Mark2/3 stock would have been cascaded onto non-express services and branded "InterCity 175".
+Existing operations by Class 86/87/90 and Mark 2/3 stock would have been cascaded onto non-express services and branded "InterCity 175".
 The bid by BR was also hampered by a lack of available manufacturers, as Metro-Cammell and BREL were by that time heavily committed to production of the Class 365/465/466 units for Network SouthEast.